ps-pro/AutoAnalytiX/data/README.md

 - **rated_mpg**: Manufacturer's rated MPG

 ### Data Quality Notes
-- [OK] Missing values are handled automatically
+- ✅ Missing values are handled automatically
-- [OK] Timestamps are parsed flexibly
+- ✅ Timestamps are parsed flexibly
-- [OK] Duplicate records are removed during processing
+- ✅ Duplicate records are removed during processing
 - ⚠️ Invalid fuel levels (<0% or >100%) will be flagged and cleaned

 ## 🚀 Quick Start